Skip to main content

 These items will be disclosed to customers via the CRES provider's website, bill inserts, or by separate mailing.

-Each CRES provider shall electronically submit its annual projection and quarterly comparisons of environmental disclosure data to the deputy director of the utilities department or their designee consistent with the schedule presented in paragraph (C)(3)(c) of this rule.
-The information provided to staff shall be identical in content and format to that provided to customers.
+Any annual projection and quarterly comparisons of environmental disclsure data provided to staff should be identical in content and format to that provided to customers.

 (F) The generation resource mix disclosed pursuant to this rule should not be used as an indicator of the CRES provider's compliance with section 4928.64 of the Revised Code.